-The Easy-for-Me™ Reading Program is specifically designed to be a multisensory reading program that addresses the needs of the myriads of children who are visual-spatial and kinesthetic learners, including those identified with autism, dyslexia, ADD, ADHD, and many other “disabilities.”
+The Easy-for-Me™ Reading Program is specifically designed to be a multisensory reading program that addresses the needs of the myriads of children who are visual-spatial and kinesthetic learners, including those identified with autism, dyslexia, ADD, Down Syndrome, and many other learning differences.
 It is also very effective with non-readers.
 When nothing else has worked for your child, this will.

-In the last post I referenced “non-traditional learners” and in this post, I will be more specific about the term.
-The accepted, traditional teaching techniques typically used in the classroom meet the needs of (left brained) sequential learners.
-Concepts are introduced in a step by step sequence and are practiced and reviewed using drill and memorization; children must also show evidence of their learning in a particular time frame.
+The accepted, traditional teaching techniques typically used in the classroom meet the needs of (left-brained) sequential learners.
+Concepts are introduced in a step-by-step sequence and are practiced and reviewed using drill and memorization.
+Children must also show evidence of their learning in a particular time frame.
 This is all very good for children who are left-brained or sequential learners.
-The problem is, of course, that while the approach to teaching is great for those children who are sequential, every learner is taught this way and this traditional approach is ineffective at best for all the non-sequential learners.
+The problem is, of course, that while the approach to teaching is great for those children, every learner is taught this way and this traditional approach is ineffective at best for all the non-sequential learners.

 Alphabet Tales deepens this learning experience via whimsical stories about each alphabet letter and how it came to be formed as it is.

 SnapWords® cards perform similarly.
 A visual-spatial learner can view the stylized word and capture its meaning just like a camera snaps a picture.
-Along with the visual embedded in the letter symbols for each word, a story or situation is implied that the child can identify with, (in the example, a mom is telling her child that IF he makes his bed, he can go play soccer) a sentence on the reverse of the card uses the word in a meaningful sentence that correlates with the picture, and finally, a body motion that mimics the word is suggested.
+Along with the visual embedded in the letter symbols for each word, a story or situation is implied that the child can identify with, (in the example, a mom is telling her child that IF he makes his bed, he can go play soccer).
+A sentence on the reverse of the card uses the word in a meaningful sentence that correlates with the picture.
+Finally, a body motion that mimics the word is suggested.

-Again, the child is seeing the concept within a visual, is hearing his own voice saying the word, and is moving his body to replicate the meaning of the word.
+Again, the child is seeing the concept within a visual, hears their own voice saying the word, and moves their body to replicate the meaning of the word.
 Both the brain and body are fully engaged.
 Easy-for-Me™ Reading utilizes this multisensory pattern in every lesson.
-Anything the child learns via visual and motion he will also say and write on a whiteboard.
+The child will also say and write on a whiteboard anything they learn via visual and motion.
 This last element in the lessons is critical because learning happens best when the child is actively engaged in the cycle of learning and showing learning immediately.

 Those who know me the best understand that when we go out to eat together, my visual-spatial characteristics will immediately march out on display.
 Depending on how the menu is designed and organized, I can go into full-blown panic mode over the simple process of choosing what to eat.
-Then, if I find myself confronted with a waiter who wants my choice, everyone else having easily identified and verbalized what they want to eat, my brain freezes, and most frequently I will stab at the menu randomly with my pointer finger, and later regret my choice!
+Then, if I find myself confronted with a server waiting for a decision, everyone else having easily identified and verbalized what they want to eat, my brain freezes, and I will usually stab at the menu randomly with my pointer finger, later regretting my choice!
 (This is exactly how I learned that I do not care for seared tuna on a cold lettuce leaf.)
 When I look at a busy menu, everything begins to swim in my head.
-I see words I should know the meaning of, but they are not conveying meaning to my brain.
+I see words I should know the meaning of but they are not conveying meaning to my brain.
 Furthermore, how in the world am I to select from that vast array of choices when all are equally screaming for attention?

-So far the child has not had to manage a barrage of details (such as learning all the names of the letters, the sounds of the letters, the shapes of the letters – to many visual-spatial learners doing this is like handing them a box of 1,000 tiny puzzle pieces and asking them what the picture is).
-She has learned through using her whole body a tiny sound, another tiny sound, and then stuck them together to make a word.
+So far the child has not had to manage a barrage of details (such as learning all the names of the letters and the sounds of the letters, the shapes of the letters.
+To many visual-spatial learners doing this is like handing them a box of 1,000 tiny puzzle pieces and asking them what the picture is).
+They have learned through using their whole body a tiny sound, another tiny sound, and then stuck them together to make a word.
 It is neat and effective.
 Similarly, the Easy-for-Me™ Children's Readers Sets A, B, and C stand out from other readers in that they only contain specific sounds and words that the child has already learned.
 The first two books in Set A require only eight letter sounds and two sight words: A and AT.
-As more concepts and words are introduced, each is taught in a whole-body/whole-brain method and then used in reading a book.
+As more concepts and words are introduced, each is taught in a whole body, whole brain method and then used in reading a book.

 Nothing is left to chance; nothing is left to guesswork.

 Visual-spatial learners do not just remember a fact in isolation.
-Once they create a mental picture of a detail and place it in its context, learning is permanent.
-SnapWords® have proved to be highly effective in propelling children into reading when they were once failing because they were suddenly able to snap a picture of the whole word and recall it intact when they later encountered the word in reading.
+Once they create a mental picture of a detail and place it in context, the learning becomes permanent.
+SnapWords® have proven to be highly effective in propelling children into reading when they were once failing because they were suddenly able to snap a picture of the whole word and recall it intact when they later encountered the word in reading.
 Once visual-spatial children learn these high-frequency words, the teacher can take the words apart and study the details of how they are constructed (sometimes called phonics rules).

 Many things are taught in verbal sequences.
 Spelling words aloud is a verbal sequence.
 A child may be directed to chant L-I-T-T-L-E. For a visual-spatial learner, this is an exercise with no benefit.
 Phonics rules are taught as verbal or auditory sequences for the child to grasp and memorize and be able to use.

-We’ve already talked a lot about how Easy-for-Me™ Reading shows the child pictures of the object of the lesson.
-But there is more to it than that.
-The first lesson includes an illustrated story, a stylized letter card, and a jingle that goes with the letter.
-But happens immediately after this is that the child visualizes the letter complete with image, then opens her eyes and draws on her whiteboard while saying the sound of the letter she makes.
-Since she visualizes the letter first, she draws on the picture she mentally snapped of the letter.
-And when she draws it on her whiteboard, she is replicating the letter for her eyes to see and her body to engage with; sounding out loud while drawing the letter completes the mind/body connection.
-The exercise not only deepens learning for the child, it allows the adult to see what she has grasped.
+The first lesson includes an illustrated story, a stylized letter card and a jingle that goes with the letter.
+After this the child visualizes the letter complete with image, then opens their eyes and draws on their whiteboard while saying the sound of the letter they make.
+Since they visualize the letter first, they draw on the picture they mentally snapped of the letter.
+And when they draw it on their whiteboard, they are replicating the letter for their eyes to see and their body to engage with; sounding out loud while drawing the letter completes the mind/body connection.
+The exercise not only deepens learning for the child, it allows the adult to see what they have grasped.

 Similarly, when learning SnapWords®, children snap the mental picture, visualize, then sound and write on whiteboards in every single lesson.

-Another way Easy-for-Me™ shows learning rather than telling it is through use of color-coding similar to the color coding in the previous section.
-Having the target colored makes it stand out for the child to quickly grasp.
-A vital way Easy-for-Me™ shows kids the structure of a word so they can tie all the pieces together in a correct sequence is through finger-mapping, which is a component of every lesson.
+Another way Easy-for-Me™ shows learning rather than telling is through use of color-coding.
+Having the target concept colored makes it stand out for the child to quickly grasp.
+A vital way Easy-for-Me™ shows kids the structure of a word, so they can tie all the pieces together in a correct sequence, is through finger-mapping, which is a component of every lesson.

 Any time there is a concept you want a child to remember, give the child a hook to hang the hat on.
 For instance, kindergarteners learning the words for measurement might have trouble recalling the words inch and foot and yard unless these words are tied to a visual reminder.

 This hastily-constructed visual is not only a visual reminder of the measurement vocabulary, but the words are tied to objects children are familiar with (inchworm, his foot, his yard) and relative lengths are implied.
 Snap a picture and learning is done.
 If a child is not sure about remembering it, he could take a second to draw his own version of the visual.
-He will not forget the words, however, that is pretty certain!
 In the Easy-for-Me™ Reading Program, all difficult concepts have a visual to help the child recall the concept.

 Of course, no child enjoys failure.
 But since visual-spatial learners learn instantly and through visuals, if they fail at something, going back to drill and study will not help.
-What they come away with is a deepening sense of failure, of not being ABLE to learn.
-Frequently this causes “brain freeze,” leading even further towards ensuring failure.
+What they come away with is a deepening sense of failure, of not being able to learn.
+Frequently this can cause “brain freeze,” leading even further towards ensuring failure.

-In the Easy-for-Me™ Books, the reason we outline every single thing a child will need to know before she reads each book is to prevent her from starting to read a book she is not yet ready to read.
+In the Easy-for-Me™ Books, the reason we outline every single thing a child will need to know before they read each book is to prevent them from starting to read a book they are not ready to read.
 I have personally taught reading groups using commercially produced leveled readers which included very difficult phonics concepts and unknown vocabulary.
-In general, my experience with those books children struggled terribly while attempting to read, thus rendering reading a chore at best.
+In my experience, children struggled attempting to read, thus rendering reading those books a chore.

-When a child is learning to read, the last thing we want to have happen is for her to come out hating the exercise.
-The Easy-for-Me™Reading Program instead gives her all the tools she needs to read 22 or 44 books that include carefully selected concepts, as well as over 100 high-frequency words and many sound-spelling patterns.
-When she has gained all that, we will have given her the gift of preventing failure and of equipping her with the necessary tools to read any book that catches her fancy.
+When a child is learning to read, the last thing we want to happen is for them to come out hating the exercise.
+The Easy-for-Me™ Reading Program instead provides all the tools they need to read 22 or 44 books that include carefully selected concepts, as well as over 100 high-frequency words and many sound-spelling patterns.
+When they have gained all that, we will have given them the gift of preventing failure and of equipping them with the necessary tools to read any book that catches their fancy.

 There is nothing like success to breed more success!